Woody Baron: BC Lions

 On February 14, 2022, it was announced that Baron had signed with the BC Lions.
 However, his debut with the Lions was delayed due to complications following surgery for his ankle and he began the season on the six-game injured list.
 He played in his first game with the Lions on September 24, 2022.
+He played in just six regular season games where he had seven defensive tackles and one sack.

+In 2023, Baron played in 17 regular season games where he had a career-high eight sacks along with 22 defensive tackles, two pass knockdowns, one forced fumble, and a blocked kick.
+He was then named a CFL Division All-Star for the first time in his career.
+Despite his productive season, Baron was released by the Lions on February 8, 2024.

+Toronto Argonauts

+On July 17, 2024, it was announced that Baron had signed with the Toronto Argonauts.
+After spending one week on the practice roster, he made his Argonaut debut on July 27, 2024, against the Winnipeg Blue Bombers, where he had one defensive tackle and one sack.
+He played in five regular season games, where he recorded three defensive tackles, one sack, and one pass knockdown.
+However, he was placed on the injured list for the team's 12th game of the year and remained on the six-game injured list when the Argonauts' defeated the Blue Bombers in the 111th Grey Cup.
+He became a free agent upon the expiry of his contract on February 11, 2025.

 Personal life

 Baron's uncle, James Baron, played in 12 seasons in the Arena Football League as a defensive lineman.
 In August 2018, he released a children's book that he co-authored with his uncle and Henry Taylor.